shadazls/shadazls/README.md

 <br>

-- Second year computer science student
+- Fourth year computer science student
 - Passionnate about web development
 - Have a thirst for learning
 - Currently working on my fundamentals of React